 "Shall we go on sinning so that grace may increase?
 By no means!
 We died to sin; how can we live in it any longer?"
 Romans 6:1-2

-We shouldn’t avoid sin simply because we fear the consequences but rather because we have “died to sin” and no longer live in bondage to it.
-Later in Romans 6 Paul speaks about our baptism being a picture of how we have died with Christ and “anyone who has died has been freed from sin” (6:7).
+Furthermore, we have "died to sin" and no longer live in bondage.
+Later in Romans 6 Paul speaks about our baptism as a picture of how we have died with Christ and "anyone who has died has been freed from sin" (6:7).

 There may be days when we don't feel free from sin but God's truth is not dependent on our feelings.
 As we continue to believe God's word we will find it confirmed in our feelings.